Acribbs/cytof_report/README.md

 The report requires you to modify the values within the config.yml file to customise the running of the workflow and add the required information within the *design_*.csv* file that specifies the sample name and meta data associated with your project.

-FCS files are then placed within the data/ directory and the report ran using the Rstudio and the "Build Website" functionality.
+FCS files are then placed within the top repo directory and the report ran using the Rstudio and the "Build Website" functionality.

 # Step by step